Immanuel Velikovsky

-Immanuel Velikovsky (/ˌvɛliˈkɒfski/; Иммануи́л Велико́вский; – 17 November 1979) was a Russian-American psychoanalyst, writer, and catastrophist.
+Immanuel Velikovsky (/ˌvɛliˈkɒfski/; Иммануи́л Велико́вский; – 17 November 1979) was a Russian and American psychoanalyst, writer, and catastrophist.
 He is the author of several books offering pseudohistorical interpretations of ancient history, including the U.S. bestseller Worlds in Collision published in 1950.
 Velikovsky's work is frequently cited as a canonical example of pseudoscience and has been used as an example of the demarcation problem.

 His books use comparative mythology and ancient literary sources (including the Old Testament) to argue that Earth suffered catastrophic close contacts with other planets (principally Venus and Mars) in ancient history.
 In positioning Velikovsky among catastrophists including Hans Bellamy, Ignatius Donnelly, and Johann Gottlieb Radlof, the British astronomers Victor Clube and Bill Napier noted "...
 Velikovsky is not so much the first of the new catastrophists ...; he is the last in a line of traditional catastrophists going back to mediaeval times and probably earlier."
 Velikovsky argued that electromagnetic effects play an important role in celestial mechanics.
 He also proposed a revised chronology for ancient Egypt, Greece, Israel, and other cultures of the ancient Near East.
 The revised chronology aimed at explaining the so-called "dark age" of the eastern Mediterranean (c.
 1100–750 BC) and reconciling biblical accounts with widely accepted archaeology and Egyptian chronology.

-In general, Velikovsky's theories have been ignored or vigorously rejected by the academic community.
+In general, Velikovsky's ideas have been ignored or vigorously rejected by the academic community.
 Nonetheless, his books often sold well and gained enthusiastic support in lay circles, often fuelled by claims of unfair treatment of Velikovsky by orthodox academia.
 The controversy surrounding his work and its reception is often referred to as "the Velikovsky affair".